 Mechanism of action

 Elasomeran and elasomeran/imelasomeran both contain mRNA encapsulated in lipid nanoparticles.
 The mRNA encodes for the full-length SARS-CoV-2 spike protein modified with 2 proline substitutions within the heptad repeat 1 domain (S-2P) to stabilise the spike protein into a prefusion conformation.
 After intramuscular injection, cells at the injection site and the draining lymph nodes take up the lipid nanoparticle, effectively delivering the mRNA sequence into cells for translation into viral protein.
 The delivered mRNA does not enter the cellular nucleus or interact with the genome, is non-replicating, and is expressed transiently mainly by dendritic cells and subcapsular sinus macrophages.
 The expressed, membrane-bound spike protein of SARS-CoV-2 is then recognised by immune cells as a foreign antigen.
 This elicits both T-cell and B-cell responses to generate neutralising antibodies, which may contribute to protection against COVID-19.
-The nucleoside-modified mRNA in elasomeran/davesomeran, andusomeran and SARS-CoV-2 JN.1 mRNA is formulated in lipid particles, which enable delivery of the nucleoside-modified mRNA into host cells to allow expression of the SARS-CoV-2 S antigen.
+The nucleoside-modified mRNA in elasomeran/davesomeran, andusomeran, SARS-CoV-2 JN.1 mRNA and SARS-CoV-2 LP.8.1 mRNA is formulated in lipid particles, which enable delivery of the nucleoside-modified mRNA into host cells to allow expression of the SARS-CoV-2 S antigen.
 The vaccine elicits an immune response to the S antigen, which protects against COVID-19.

 Clinical efficacy